mangosArchives/serverZero_Rel19/README.md

 [^1]: Visual Studio Express versions prior to the 2012 release can only
       build 32 bit applications, unless you install the Windows SDK.
 [^2]: Clang support for Windows is experimental.
-Failure to compile the
+Failure to compile mangos-zero
-      server may also relate to the experimental state of the port.
+      may also relate to the experimental state of the port.

 [1]: http://blizzard.com/ "Blizzard Entertainment Inc. · we love you!"
 [2]: http://blizzard.com/games/wow/ "World of Warcraft · Classic / Vanilla"